lasanjin/corona/README.md

 ### Forecast
- - Plots graph and output data based on exponential and logistic functions
+ - Plots graph and outputs data based on exponential and logistic functions
    - **Requires** `numpy`, `scipy` and `matplotlib`
 ```
 $ ./forecast.py [COUNTRY]